Navigating the complex landscape of Toronto's rental market can be a daunting task, especially for those new to the city or the world of renting.

 Before you depart, you must notify your landlord in writing that you want them to offer you the unit once the renovations are done.

-If your landlord fails to grant you with a right of first refusal, you will now have two years, rather than one, to make a claim for compensation with the Landlord and Tenant Board.
+If your landlord fails to grant you a right of first refusal, you will now have two years, rather than one, to make a claim for compensation with the Landlord and Tenant Board.

 Eviction Due to Poor Faith